acken/outbox-workshop/README.md

     * Mac OSX / Linux run: DEBUG=service npm start
 * Visit in a browser: http://localhost:3031/Kampala

 If everything works you should get a greeting in json format in your browser.
-If not Post an issue at https://github.com/acken/outbox-workshop/issues and I'll help you out.
+If not write me an issue at https://github.com/acken/outbox-workshop/issues and I'll help you out.